Jnathenson96/distributed-deep-learning/aocl/README.md

 # TVM/AOCL Research Division

 This section of distributed-deep-learning is a compository of all research and testing pertaining to the AOCL backend of TVM.
-Current version supports generating AOCL code for vector addition to be run on a nalla_pcie FPGA.
+Current version supports generating AOCL code for vector addition and vector matrix multiplication to be run on a nalla_pcie FPGA.

 ## Getting Started